 How can I find out if my license is suspended in MD?

-To find out if your driver's license is suspended you must first request your driving record online, you can visit the MVA in person, or you can ask to speak to a manager at the MVA.
-What does failure to comply suspension mean in MD?
 What does “failure to comply suspension” mean?
 Failure to comply suspension means an individual has not complied with a court order or failed to pay a fine or fee to a District or Circuit Court in Maryland and that Court has notified the MVA (Motor Vehicle Administration) to suspend your privilege to drive in Maryland.

 What are the two kinds of suspended sentence?

 Courts use postponement or conditionally suspended sentences to encourage convicted persons to stay out of trouble.
-What is the effect of suspended sentences?

 With a suspended sentence, the judge can impose a jail term but suspend sentencing to allow the defendant to serve probation instead of time behind bars.
 Suspended sentencing can also help the state avoid jail overcrowding.